scottchiefbaker/perl-Dump-Krumo/README.md

 - `$Dump::Krumo::disable = 0`

     Disable all output from `Dump::Krumo`.
-This allows you leave all your debug print statements in your code, and disable them at runtime as needed.
+This allows you to leave all of your debug print statements in your code, and disable them at runtime as needed.

 # SEE ALSO